hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/ivory/__init__.md

     * `from .graber import Graber`: This line imports the `Graber` class from the `graber.py` module within the same directory (`./graber`).
 The `.` indicates a relative import, which is a good practice for internal dependencies.
 This import makes the `Graber` class available for use in other modules within the `ivory` package.
 The absence of other imports suggests that this is a very basic initialization file, focusing on making components from a submodule accessible.

 * **Variables:**
-    * `MODE = 'dev'`: This variable likely defines the operation mode of the `ivory` supplier, potentially used for configuration or conditional logic in other modules of the project.
+    * ``: This variable likely defines the operation mode of the `ivory` supplier, potentially used for configuration or conditional logic in other modules of the project.
 It's a simple string assignment for configuration, though it's unusual to put this into the `__init__.py` if it's not meant for external use.

 * **Classes (implicitly):**
     * `Graber`: This class is defined in `graber.py` and is imported into this `__init__.py` module.
 It will likely encapsulate logic related to fetching or processing data from a source identified as "ivory."
 Without seeing `graber.py` we cannot detail the attributes and methods of `Graber`.